Roselle (plant): Production

-Crop research
+Cultivation

 In the initial years, limited research work was conducted by University Malaya and Malaysian Agricultural Research and Development Institute (MARDI).
 Research work at Universiti Kebangsaan Malaysia (UKM) was initiated in 1999.
-In many respects, the amount of research work is considered meagre in supporting a growing roselle industry in Malaysia.

 Crop genetic resources and improvement

 Genetic variation is important for plant breeders to increase crop productivity.
 Being an introduced species in Malaysia, there is a very limited number of germplasm accessions available for breeding.

 UKM maintains a working germplasm collection and conducts agronomic research and crop improvement.

 Mutation breeding

 Conventional hybridization is difficult to carry out in roselle due to its cleistogamous nature of reproduction.
 Because of this, a mutation breeding programme was initiated to generate new genetic variability.
 The use of induced mutations for its improvement was initiated in 1999 in cooperation with MINT (now called Malaysian Nuclear Agency) and has produced some promising breeding lines.
 Roselle is a tetraploid species; thus, segregating populations require longer time to achieve fixation as compared to diploid species.
 In April 2009, UKM launched three new varieties named UKMR-1, UKMR-2 and UKMR-3.
 These new varieties were developed using Arab as the parent variety in a mutation breeding programme which started in 2006.